awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-implementation-app-java.md

 # Developing a Kinesis Client Library Consumer in Java<a name="kinesis-record-processor-implementation-app-java"></a>

-You can use the Kinesis Client Library \(KCL\) to build applications that process data from your Kinesis streams\.
+You can use the Kinesis Client Library \(KCL\) to build applications that process data from your Kinesis data streams\.
 The Kinesis Client Library is available in multiple languages\.
 This topic discusses Java\.
 To view the javadoc reference, go to [the AWS javadoc topic for Class AmazonKinesisClient](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/kinesis/AmazonKinesisClient.html)\.

 To download the Java KCL from GitHub, go to [Kinesis Client Library \(Java\)](https://github.com/awslabs/amazon-kinesis-client)\.
 To locate the Java KCL on Maven, go to the [KCL search results](https://search.maven.org/#search|ga|1|amazon-kinesis-client) page\.
 To download sample code for a Java KCL consumer application from GitHub, go to the [KCL for Java sample project](https://github.com/aws/aws-sdk-java/tree/master/src/samples/AmazonKinesis) page on GitHub\.